spanDevOps/juggler/CONTRIBUTING.md

 ---

-Thank you for helping make LLM Juggler better! 🎪
+Thank you for helping make Jugglerr better! 🎪